TheNullParty/The-Null-Party/README.md

 * The Null Party represents its voters and non voters everywhyere.

-* We propose that all tax payers get a reciept for paying taxes broken down into understandable sections to show how the money is spent
+* The Null Party proposes that all tax payers get a reciept for paying taxes broken down into understandable sections to show how the money is spent

-* It aims to provide financial transparency for tax payers, in order to help identify non essential and wasteful services.
+* The Null Party aims to provide financial transparency for tax payers, in order to help identify non essential and wasteful services.

-* It campagns to allow tax payers to opt out of funding such programs while continuing to fund all the programs that are deemed necessary to realize a functioning democracy.
+* The Null Party campagns to allow tax payers to opt out of funding such programs while continuing to fund all the programs that are deemed necessary to realize a functioning democracy.

 ## Share